-The building at the back of 294 Summit Avenue housed a swimming pool, an auto garage and a 1 $\frac{1}{2}$ story portion that was likely a residence.
-At the writing of this staff report the original permits were not obtained, however, the structure is very consistent with the Georgian Revival style main house.
+The building at the back of 294 Summit Avenue housed a swimming pool, an auto garage and a 11⁄2 story portion that was likely a residence.
+The original permits were not obtained; however, the structure is very consistent with the Georgian Revival style main house.
 The pool house has a low-sloping gabled roof and walls have wide wood-lap siding.
 The structure has a shallow setback from Irvine Avenue and is much wider than it is deep.
 The individually-spaced, small window openings on the second level are mostly 6-over-6 divided lights.
 The bluff is terraced behind.

-The orientation of both of these structures with much of the massing is along Irvine Avenue was likely done to minimize impacts to the bluff.
+The orientation of both of these structures with much of the massing along Irvine Avenue was likely done to minimize impacts to the bluff.